banushi-a/markov-chain-calculator/README.md

-# markov-chain-calculator - Tighe Clough and Alton Banushi
+# markov-chain-calculator
 A Jupyter Notebook Project To Automate Common Markov Chain Calculations

+Made in collaboration with Tighe Clough

 ## Goals:
 We wish to differentiate between different kinds of Markov Chains, including: